Rebuilding A Sportster Caliper (1973-1977)

 Corrosion built up between the piston and bore is usually what makes the piston stick.
 The caliper piston can be stubborn to remove and there are several ways to go about this.
 The easiest way is using compressed air from your compressor.

-Hold the the caliper away from you.
 Wrap a shop towel around the it or use a piece of wood to stop the free piston from coming out (don't use your fingers).
-If you don't do this and shoot in too much air, you may launch the piston across the garage (I did that with once with a car caliper).
+If you don't do this and shoot in too much air, you may launch the piston across the garage (I did this with once with a car caliper).

 Insert the rubber tip of an air nozzle into the hole where the plug goes in and press the trigger.
 Hopefully the piston comes out.
 If not, soak the piston with WD-40, let sit for a day, and try again.